Many female large hammerhead sharks congregate near the two coral islands of Rangiroa and Tikehau, possibly for hunting and breeding purposes.

-In the summers of 2020 and 2021, 54 female hammerhead sharks gathered around two atolls in French Polynesia.
+In the summers of 2020 and 2021, 54 female hammerhead sharks gathered around two coral atolls in French Polynesia.
 Photo: Alastair Pollock Photography/Getty

-Hammerhead sharks congregate during the Southern Hemisphere summer (December–March) around the open waters of Rangiroa and Tikehau atolls in the Tuamotu archipelago.
+Hammerhead sharks congregate during the summer in the Southern Hemisphere (December–March) around open waters near the two atolls of Rangiroa and Tikehau in the Tuamotu Islands.
 An atoll is a circular island or reef surrounding a lagoon, formed when land erodes and sinks below the ocean surface.

 Thu Thao (According to Live Science )